 • YouTube Music was the #1 most adopted music streaming service in Q2 2024.

 • 85% of people who currently don't stream music express interest in listening to music, highlighting a significant growth opportunity.
-The biggest barrier to consumers subscribing is that 42% don’t wanting to pay a regular fee – this is also reflected in the fact that value for money is the number one driver behind new premium subscriptions across all demographics.
+The biggest barrier to consumers subscribing is that 42% don’t want to pay a regular fee – this is also reflected in the fact that value for money is the number one driver behind new premium subscriptions across all demographics.

 o The only exception is Gen Z, where having the same streaming platform their friends use is the main decision-making factor.